Collyngodlewski/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    sessions are kept in server memory and tokens are client side.
+Tokens are made while logging in with valid credentials. sessions give cookies when logging in.

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcrypt hashes passwords so they are kept safe from hacked databases

-3. How are unit tests different from integration and end-to-end testing?
+3. How are unit tests different from integration and end-to-end testing? unit tests test code alone, while integrations tests how everything works together, a test like a user.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+We write tests first, pass them, then refactor.
+It makes it so we test while we work so we know exactly when something breaks.